hendrikvanantwerpen/scala-collection-mapreduce/README.md

 ## Integrating MapReduce by pimping Scala Collections

 By using a simple implicit conversion we can add mapReduce and flatMapReduce functions to all Traversable types.
 This was we can chain mapReduce calls but also mix them with the regular collection operations.
 By doing this we can skip one type parameter on mapReduce because it can be inferred from the collection it is invoked on.

+By making mapReduce a function without arguments but one type parameter that returns an object with an apply method, we can make our code even DRY-er.
+We only have to specify the expected collection, the element type is inferred from the map function we pass.

+Finally got builders to work with proper speed, don't know what went wrong before.
+No ugly casts anymore and only Map is a special case.

 ## Comparison to traditional MapReduce and Monoidic MapReduce